 Ring vs. Nest: Overall Winner

 |Smart Home Compatibility||X|

-In the end, the Nest Hello edged out the Ring Video Doorbell 3 Plus.
+When it comes to Ring vs. Nest, in the end, the Nest Hello edged out the Ring Video Doorbell 4.
 While both devices cost the same, we preferred the video, as well as the features on the Nest Video Doorbell, such as facial recognition and package detection.
 If you have three or more home security cameras, Nest's subscription plan is also more cost-effective.

 However, the Ring Video Doorbell 4 is no slouch.
 For starters, it's easier to install, and can run off battery power alone, which gives you as a homeowner more options.
 And, Ring's video doorbell has more smart home integrations, so you can connect it to more devices, and do more with those connections, too.